B2B marketing: the risks of playing it safe

 In a world overflowing with choice, product parity, and terabytes of quality content, B2B marketers who play it too safe are at risk.
 Their companies might be spending millions on developing products that are a little faster or smarter, but what does that matter if no one notices their unremarkable communication or understands their offering’s unique value?

-B2B communication that plays it safe ruffles no feathers and rarely ends careers.
+B2B marketing communications that plays it safe ruffles no feathers and rarely ends careers.
 Nor does it get noticed, differentiate, or deliver much in return.
 Especially in a global B2B marketplace, middle-of-the-road communicators will get overtaken by competitors who may not be as good at product development, but are better at establishing a meaningful connection with their buying centres.

 As the availability of content increases everywhere we look, so do the demands on our attention.
 Our tolerance for lacklustre communication – and poor brand experiences – is already low.
 To win in a complex and crowded B2B space, you need to set your bar high.